Skip to main content

 Two ways the model fails if you let it.

-First: confusing the two engines.
-The Digital Engine doesn't make the strategic call.
+First: confusing the two sides.
+The technology doesn't make the strategic call.
 It doesn't manage the executive relationship.
 It doesn't carry the accountability of having recommended the wrong direction.
 When someone tries to push it into those roles — "have the AI write the recommendation" — quality collapses.
 The framework is about division of labor along the right axis.
 Judgment for humans.
 Repetition for systems.

-Second: assuming digital scale eliminates human cost.
+Second: assuming technology scale eliminates human cost.
 The bench is the most expensive part of the model.
 C-suite operators don't come cheap.
-The digital workforce reduces the number of senior-hours required per engagement; it doesn't reduce the cost of each hour.
+The technology reduces the number of senior-hours required per engagement; it doesn't reduce the cost of each hour.
 The pricing math works because each senior hour produces more output, not because hours got cheaper.

 Why it's hard to copy